olavsalhus/BankTransactionWebViewer/README.md

 The bank transactions are not categorized (a premium version of the Nordigen API can provide this).
 ## Coding style
 I wanted to expermint with minimizing html boilerplate and see what would happen.
-For compability with all browser I recommend adding <doctype html>, <html>, <head> and <body> (this is left as an exercise to the reader :) )
+For compability with all browser I recommend adding `<!DOCTYPE html>, <html>, <head> and <body>` (this is left as an exercise to the reader :) )

 ## Getting started